On directional second-order tangent sets of analytic sets and applications in optimization: Introduction

-always holds.
-We then demonstrate, by explicit real and complex analytic examples, that this inclusion is generally strict.
-These examples highlight the existence of algebraically admissible second-order directions that cannot be realized by analytic arcs in $X$, revealing a fundamental obstruction to purely algebraic second-order analysis.
+We then construct explicit real and complex analytic examples showing that this inclusion can be strict.
+These examples reveal that there may exist algebraically admissible second-order coefficients which cannot be realized by analytic curves in $X$.